 Asking the DBS to review a previous decision to bar

 You can ask the DBS to review their decision to bar after a minimum period has elapsed since the decision was made to place you on a barred list.
 The length of time depends on your age when you were barred:

 - 24 plus – 10 years

 To successfully persuade the DBS to review their previous decision to include you on a barred list, we will need to demonstrate that you no longer pose a significant risk to children or vulnerable adults.
 It will be necessary for your circumstances to have changed significantly to the extent that the DBS are persuaded that your continued inclusion on a barred list is no longer appropriate.

-The DBS can review a decision at any time if new information has come to light, or there has been a change of circumstances or they have made an error.
+The DBS can review a decision at any time if new information has come to light, or there has been a change of circumstances, or they have made an error.
 This may be relevant if, for example, the Court of Appeal has overturned a relevant criminal conviction.

-Our DBS solicitors can give you advice about applying for a review of your inclusion on a barred list.
+Our DBS solicitors can give you full advice about applying for a review of your inclusion on a barred list.

-Cautions and Convictions will be included but there is a section within the EDBS certificate where any ‘Other Information’ deemed to be relevant to the application may be included.
+Cautions and convictions will be included but there is also a section within the EDBS certificate where any ‘Other Information’ deemed to be relevant to the application may be included.
 (For example, an allegation of unlawful behaviour, a police investigation which resulted in no further action being taken at the time, or even information relating to the behaviour of close family members).

 The Chief Officer of the relevant police force will need to determine a 2 stage process: